CityOfPhiladelphia/phila.gov-docker-dev/README.md

 - Go to _phila.gov-docker-dev_ (`cd phila.gov-docker-dev`) and delete the _.git_ folder (`rm -r .git`)
 - Rename the _.env.sample_ file to _.env_ (`mv .env.sample .env`) and set your AWS City of Phildelphia account credentials, and the developer database path.
 - Execute `docker-compose up`
-- When the docker compose installer finish, go to `https://localhost:8080` in your broswer.
+- When the docker compose installer finishes, go to `https://localhost:8080` in your broswer.